Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Because long-term care is expensive, individuals can have an incentive to give away or transfer assets to make themselves eligible for Medicaid LTSS.
 To curb these asset transfers, federal law requires states to institute a penalty period for Medicaid nursing home applicants who give away or transfer assets for less than their value.
 States can also have a penalty period for community-based LTSS.

 Vermont has an asset transfer penalty for both nursing home care and HCBS.
 The state uses a 60-month lookback period to calculate this asset transfer penalty – meaning that asset transfers or gifts made during this period may result in ineligibility.
-This penalty is calculated by dividing the value of asset transfers and gifts by the monthly cost of nursing home care (about $9,595 in Vermont in 2020).
+This penalty is calculated by dividing the value of asset transfers and gifts by the monthly cost of nursing home care (about $10,422 in Vermont in 2023).

 Estate recovery in Vermont

-A state’s Medicaid agency is required to recover what it paid for LTSS and related medical costs while a enrollee was 55 or older.
+A state’s Medicaid agency is required to recover what it paid for LTSS and related medical costs while an enrollee was 55 or older.
 The law allows states to also pursue estate recovery against beneficiaries who did not receive LTSS, and beneficiaries who were under 55 and permanently institutionalized.

 Vermont has chosen to only recover from the estates of enrollees who receive LTSS when they were 55 or older.
 This means the Medicaid expansion population in Vermont is not subject to Medicaid estate recovery, even for the Medicaid coverage they receive from 55 to 64 years of age, unless they also need LTSS during that time.